noidname01/UV_Robotic_Challenge-Software/arduino_main/README.md

 ### arduino_main.ino
 ### encoder_class.h
 An encoder is installed on the left front wheel of the robot.
 The path finding algorith request that the robot has two types of movements: one with specified direction and distance (i.e. "move forward 30cm", or "turn right 90 degrees"), and the other with direction only.

-\nThe former returns a confirm message "c" to the Raspberry Pi when the motion is complete, while the latter returns the distance/degree moved before the robot receives a "halt" message.
+The former returns a confirm message "c" to the Raspberry Pi when the motion is complete, while the latter returns the distance/degree moved before the robot receives a "halt" message.
 ### servo_sweeper.h
+Since we rely on the main loop speed to obtain the correct encoder information, freezing up the processor when servo motor turns isn't an option.
+Therefore, we call the "Update" function on every loop to update the servo motor position by a small amount.

 ### tof.h
 ### track.h
+Defines functions("forward", "backward", "leftTurn", "rightTurn", "halt") to control movements.
+(Note: We emitted "rightShift" and "leftShift" to simplify the path finding algorithm)